aravind-sadharani/chandraveena/src/pages/intro.md

 ## Thanks for Listening!

 This has been quite a long introduction.
-If you have made it this far, I appreciate your patience.
+If you have made it this far, I appreciate your interest and patience.
 But even this is just a beginning - there is much much more to Indian classical music.
 It has been an extraordinary journey for me, and it is very much an ongoing one!
 Every day is an opportunity to improve, to be one with the musical form, and to be able to emote through the medium of music to you, my listeners.

 I hope you enjoyed the music.
 And do check out my complete performances from the Discography page.
 Thanks for listening!